-We know that the space of all multipliers on $A$ is a Banach subalgebra of $B(A)=B(A,A)$ with composition of operators as product and operator norm.
+We know that the space of all multipliers on $A$ is a Banach subalgebra of $B(A)=B(A,A)$ with composition of operators as product and the operator norm.
 But in general the space of $n$-multipliers on $A$ is not an algebra with composition of operators.
-So, we should define another product on this space to make $Mul_{n}(A,A)$ into a Banach algebra.
-Here we show the space $Mul_{n}(A,A)$ briefly by $Mul_{n}(A)$.
+So, we should define another product on this space to make $\mathrm{Mul}_{n}(A)$ into a Banach algebra.